 During the War of the Polish Succession, the Duc de Richelieu served on the Rhine in the campaigns of 1733 and 1734.

-On April 7 1734, by the intrigues of his friend Voltaire, the Duc de Richelieu was married to Élisabeth de Lorraine-Harcourt.
+In 1734, the Duc the Richelieu was appointed brigadier.
+On April 7 of the same year, by the intrigues of his friend Voltaire, the Duc de Richelieu was married to Élisabeth de Lorraine-Harcourt.